Creativity Is Life’s Greatest Journey Until . . .

 “Roberts’s easy style and comic sense are engaging . . . ” — Library Journal

 Ever wanted to draw on the walls?
-Then you must read Maud’s House.
 As a child prodigy, artist Maud Calhoun put Round Corners, Vermont, on the map with paintings that covered every inch of her house—inside and out.
-Now Maud faces a blank canvas and searches for her creativity as pressure mounts for her to paint a town mural.
-Will she ever paint again?
+However, now Maud is struggling to find her lost creativity in order to paint a crucial mural for the town.
 The town is depending on her.
-Because art is disappearing in Round Corners.
-Creativity lost.
-It’s as ugly as mud season in Vermont.
-This title was originally published by Papier-Mache Press.
+Will Maud be able to overcome her creative block and save the town with her art?

 “[Sherry Roberts] has the proper light touch needed to bring the feisty citizens of Round Corners, Vermont, to zestful life.
 Maud’s House is a contemporary rarity: a book that is fun to read.”— Fred Chappell, author of I Am One of You Forever